swapnil-ahlawat/UberTreatsApp/README.md

   - Password: admin,
   - User Type: Warehouse

-Every phone number of the form 9898x belong to the restaurant except for x = 0, 1 and 6.
+Every phone number of the form 9898x belong to the restaurant for x = 2, 3, 4 and 5.